Distance Education

 Through Distance Education at Providence, you can complete your degree requirements through a variety of formats and delivery options.
 Below are the various formats:

-- Hybrid option allows students to take courses by combining online and modular formats.
-For hybrid over 50% of the instruction occurs through modular course offerings.
+• Hybrid Option: Allows students to take courses by combining online and modular formats.